zofrex/howmanydayssinceajwtalgnonevuln/README.md

 ## Setting up local development

 Please note it is not a pre-requisite for contributing incidents to this repo to get the website building locally.
+When you make a PR a preview of the site with your changes will automatically be generated for you.
 These instructions are here for my benefit as much as anyone's.

 ### Requirements